-Recently upgraded, and featuring a bird hide, shaded picnic area and signage, these significant wetlands are home to the Sloane’s Froglet (a vulnerable species) and rare wetland plants.
-Close to town and easily reached on foot or by bicycle, visitors might also be lucky enough to spot wildlife including brolgas and kangaroos.
+Recently upgraded, and featuring a bird hide, shaded picnic area and signage, these significant wetlands at Corowa are home to the Sloane’s Froglet (a vulnerable species) and rare wetland plants.
+Close to town and easily reached on foot or by bicycle, visitors might also be lucky enough to spot a brolga or two.

 Part of Lions Park at the edge of Howlong and on the banks of the twisting Black Swan anabranch of the Murray River, these wetlands feature local bird and animal species.
 The nearby small picnic area is a lovely spot to stop and soak up your natural surroundings.